-Chapter 5 The concepts of TFP and growth accounting: Some warnings 5.1 Introduction This chapter discusses the concepts of Total Factor Productivity, TFP, and TFP growth, and ends up with three warnings regarding uncritical use of them.
+74 Chapter 5 Growth accounting and the concept of TFP: Some warnings 5.1 Introduction This chapter discusses the concepts of Total Factor Productivity, TFP, and TFP growth, and ends up with three warnings regarding uncritical use of them.
 First, however, we should provide a precise definition of the TFP level which is in fact a tricky concept.
 Unfortunately, Acemoglu (p.
 78) does not make a clear distinction between TFP level and TFP growth.
 Moreover, Acemoglu's point of departure (p.
 77) assumes a priori that the way the production function is time-dependent can be represented by a one-dimensional index, A(t).
 The TFP concept and the applicability of growth accounting are, however, not limited to this case.
-For convenience, in this chapter we treat time as continuous (although the timing of the variables is indicated merely by a subscript).1 5.2 TFP level and TFP growth Let Y_t denote aggregate output (value added in fixed prices) at time t in a sector or the economy as a whole.
-Suppose Y_t is determined by the function $$Y_t = \tilde{F}(K_t, H_t; t), \tag{5.1}$$ 1I thank Niklas Brønager for useful discussions related to this chapter.
+For convenience, we treat time as continuous (although the timing of the variables is indicated merely by a subscript).1 5.2 TFP level and TFP growth Let Y_t denote aggregate output (value added in fixed prices) at time t in a sector or the economy as a whole.
+Suppose Y_t is determined by the function $$Y_t = F(K_t, H_t, t), \tag{5.1}$$ 1I thank Niklas Brønager for useful discussions related to this chapter.